String Trunk Show

 I am not the one who took notes at our table discussion on Saturday so I didn’t memorialize the comments.
 But, I came home feeling optimistic because I saw that the majority of members at our table, both old and new, were ready to embrace flexible participation, low-pressure fun groups, modern styles alongside traditional ones, and a welcoming, beginner-friendly environment that’s also the place experienced quilters look to for creative inspiration.
 We weren’t sure how to get there but it was clear that we wanted to try.

 Unlike coral reefs, we have the ability to recognize the changing world around us and respond to it.
 Evolution isn’t about losing tradition—it’s about doing what’s necessary to grow and flourish.
-An enormous thank-you to Karen, our guild president, for her willingness to usher in a new era.

 Wedding Dress Blue